VPS + OpenClaw: A Complete Guide to Deployment, Optimization, and Stability

 Common pitfalls

-Choosing 1 core / 1GB RAM: memory runs out under browser automation.
-Start with at least 2 cores and 2GB.
+Starting with 1-core / 1GB RAM: memory gets exhausted fast once browser automation kicks in.
+Begin with at least 2 cores and 2GB.

-Skipping security configuration after deployment: unauthenticated services get indexed by scanners quickly, and your resources will be abused.
+Skipping security setup after deployment: unauthenticated services get found and abused almost immediately.

-Not setting up backups: VPS instances occasionally restart for maintenance.
-Without local data mounting and regular backups, a container rebuild means losing everything.
+Not setting up backups: VPS maintenance reboots happen.
+Without proper volume mounts and regular backups, rebuilding a container can mean losing everything.

 Summary

-Follow this sequence: Docker deployment, firewall and authentication, HTTPS, Fail2ban, BBR acceleration, automated backups, and monitoring alerts.
-Each step is straightforward on its own—combined, they form a reliable foundation for running OpenClaw stably over the long term.
+Follow this order: Docker deployment, firewall + authentication, HTTPS, Fail2ban, BBR acceleration, automated backups, and monitoring alerts.
+Each step is fairly straightforward on its own, but together they give you a solid, reliable foundation for running OpenClaw long-term without constant headaches.

 VPS Privacy Protection Guide 2026: Data Security & Storage Management